Content Creator Guide

 Conflict rule

-A storyline CANNOT have both the SFW Only tag and the 18+ tag.
+A storyline CANNOT have both the Contains Underage Character(s) tag and the M17 or 18+ tag.
 That’s a conflict and will be rejected.

 5.3 Enforcement